thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 with constructors or operators; a dummy parameter could be used with most constructors, but still doesn't work for default constructors or operators.

-Instead, we propose extending Swift with a `throws!` marker.
+Instead, we propose extending Codira with a `throws!` marker.
 A function marked with `throws!` can potentially throw exceptions, but the function does not need to be called with `try`.
 If the function _is_ called with `try`, exceptions are handled as they would be for a normal throwing function.
 If the function is not